David-L-R/David-L-R/README.md

 ## ⭐️⭐️⭐️ Job Opportunity ⭐️⭐️⭐️

-Are you a talented web developer with passion for mentoring young professional in their career-change path? contact me (david.rajcher@masterschool.com).
+Are you a talented web developer with a passion for mentoring young professional in their career-change path? contact me (david.rajcher@masterschool.com).
 We offer part-time (5 hours weekly) position along side your "day job".

 ----